Validation Methods for Energy Time Series Scenarios from Deep Generative Models: Theory of Validation Methods

 Next, the centered integral is split into $v=1,2, \dots, N_s$ segments with a length of $s$ steps and a polynomial $y_{v}$ of order $m$ is fitted to each segment.
 Figure~\ref{fig:mfdfa} shows an example with first and second-order polynomials.
 The segmentation and polynomial fitting is repeated for a spectrum of segment lengths $s\in\{ m+2, \dots, S\}$.
 Hence, the number of segments $N_s$ alters with the segment length.
 In this work, $S$ is selected to be the number of steps in a scenario.

 To quantify the variability of the detrended process, MFDFA then computes the variance function $F^2(v,s)$ of the data around the polynomial fit for a given segment $v$ of length $s$:

 In Equation~\eqref{eq:F2_poly_fits}, $y_{v,i}$ denotes the polynomial value at the $i$-th point of the segment.
 The variance function is indicated as the shaded areas around the polynomials in Figure~\ref{fig:mfdfa}.
-Lastly, the MFDFA computes the $q$-th order fluctuation function $F_q(s)$, i.e., the $q$-norm of the variance function $F^2(v,s)$ over the $N_s$ windows $v$:
+Lastly, the MFDFA computes the $q$-th order fluctuation function $F_q(s)$ of the variance function $F^2(v,s)$ over the $N_s$ windows $v$:

 MFDFA aims to retrieve the fluctuation power by determining the power scaling of the fluctuation function

 where the exponent $h(q)$ is also known as the generalized Hurst coefficient \citep{Kantelhardt2002}.
 To investigate $h(q)$, the fluctuation function $F_q(s)$ is displayed over the segment length $s$ in double logarithmic scaling, where $h(q)$ is the slope of $F_q(s)$.
 Parallel curves for different $q$-powers, i.e., constant Hurst coefficients $h(q)$, indicate a monofractal time series.
 A change in the slope for different $q$-powers indicates multifractal behavior.
 In general, low $q$-powers describe the mean fluctuation, and high $q$-powers extract bursts and peaks.
 Negative $q$-powers analyze plateaus and extended periods of low fluctuations.